timonus/TJNetworkActivityIndicator/README.md

 # TJNetworkActivityIndicatorTask

-*This hasn't been shipped in a production app yet and should be considered incomplete*

 A manager for your iOS app's network activity indicator.

 ## Catches common issues
 - Warns if a task is ended multiple times.
-- Warns if a task is started multiple times (and makes it harder to do so).
+- Warns if a task is started multiple times and makes it much harder to do so.
-- Threadsafe and dispatches changes to `UIApplication`'s network indicator to main thread correctly.
+- Threadsafe and dispatches changes to `UIApplication`'s network indicator on main thread correctly.

 ## Usage

-Preferred
+Preferred method:

 ```
 TJNetworkActivityIndicatorTask *const task = [TJNetworkActivityIndicatorTask new];